dartoos-dev/well_formed/README.md

 providing out-of-the-box field masking, validation, smart trimming, and more.
 In addition, this package aims to:

+- help developers to always keep the users' data well-formed.
+- reduce most of the code related to form fields and their validations.
-- improve source code readability by providing form fields with "semantic" names — names that convey their purpose at first glance — such as "EmailField", "CpfField", "DigitField", "IntField", and so on.
+- improve source code readability by providing form fields with "semantic" names — names that convey their purpose at first glance — such as "EmailField", "DigitField", "Ipv4Field", and so on.
 - automate the selection of the keyboard type according to the field's purpose.
-- **not to end up being yet another buggy Flutter form package!**

 In order to be a reliable package, every class is well-documented and fully unit tested by a CI/CD pipeline with rigorous quality gates.